Table of Contents

 NOTE: Some instrument Audio Units do not publish factory presets.
 This is most likely the case if the Factory Preset list is empty.
 In this case you should open the Audio Unit view for the instrument AU to check if there is a dedicated preset selector to be found.

-If you want to adjust the settings of the selected instrument Audio Unit or select a preset, open the Audio Unit view by tapping the "three sliders" icon in the SynthJacker toolbar.
-This will open the view of the Audio Unit if it has one.
+If you want to adjust the settings of the selected instrument Audio Unit or select a preset, open the Audio Unit view by tapping the "three sliders" icon in the navigation bar.
+This will open the view of the Audio Unit, if it has one.

 Below the Audio Unit view you will also find a virtual piano keyboard.
 This allows you to test the selected sound or parameter change before you start sampling.
-You can hide or show the keyboard by tapping the command in the top left of the screen.
+You can hide or show the keyboard by tapping the command in the top left of the screen, or slide it up and down to make it bigger or smaller.

 When you create a new sequence, SynthJacker initializes it with default values.
 You will typically want to change the default values to better match your sampling requirements.
 This chapter outlines the sequence parameters.